Nike-Inc/cerberus/API.md

 + Response 200 (application/json)

-    + The response will be a simple JSON payload with the encrypted data {
+    + Body

+            {
-                "auth_data": "xxxxxxxxxxxxxxxxxxxxx-long-encrypted-string-xxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+                "auth_data": "xxxxxxxxxxxxxxxxxxxxx-base64-encoded-KMS-encrypted-string-xxxxxxxxxxxxxxxxxxxxxxxxxxxx"
             }

-    + Once you have the encrypted string, you need to make a call to AWS Key Management Service (KMS) to decrypt the response.
+    + The response will be a simple JSON payload with the encrypted data.
+Once you have the encrypted string, you need to make a call to AWS Key Management Service (KMS) to decrypt the response.
 The decrypted response will contain the body below with the token needed to access Cerberus
-    + Body

             {
               "client_token" : "AaAAAaaaAAAabCdEF0JkLMNZ01iGabcdefGHIJKLtClQabcCVabEYab1aDaZZz12a",
-              "policies" : [ "health-check-bucket-read", "lookup-self" ],
+              "policies" : [ "foo-bar-read", "lookup-self" ],
               "metadata" : {
                 "aws_region" : "us-west-2",
-                "aws_account_id" : "111111111",
-                "aws_iam_role_name" : "fake-role",
+                "iam_principal_arn" : "arn:aws:iam::111111111:role/fake-role"
-                "username" : "arn:aws:iam::111111111:role/fake-role",
+                "username" : "arn:aws:iam::111111111:role/fake-role"
                 "is_admin": "false",
                 "groups": "registered-iam-principals"
               },